enyilCorp/pages-demo/README.md

 The `pages` site is driven by [Jekyll static site](https://jekyllrb.com/).

-GitHub `pages` sites can be `private` or `public` in github.com.
+The GitHub `pages` sites can be `private` or `public` in github.com.
 However, the repository behind those pages sites can be `private` or `internal` (if hosted in an organization) which restricts the users that have `write-access` to those that have explicit permission.

 ## Contributing as a member of the repository